 In the private sector, the 2014 National General Collective Labour Agreement:

-The share of GDP for children and family benefits was 1.8% in 2011 (versus 2.2% in EU-28).
-A number of social indicators confirm the deterioration in the situation of the children in Greece: the share of children aged 0-17 living in jobless households has increased from 6.3% in 2010 to 9.2% in 2011, 12.9% in 2012.
-As a result, emphasis is given to targeted and effective policies are of great importance.
+The share of GDP for children and family benefits was 1.6% in 2012 (versus 2.4% in EU-28 in 2012).
+A number of social indicators confirm the deterioration in the situation of the children in Greece: the share of children aged 0-17 living in jobless households has increased from 6.3% in 2010 to 11.3% in 2014.
+As a result, emphasis is given to targeted and effective policies to tackle the issue.

 Various cash benefits have been converted into two means tested benefits, focused on the most vulnerable and in line with the restrictions imposed by the fiscal consolidation programme.